isharaU/EduManager/README.md

 ---

 ## Contact
-For any queries or issues, please contact [Your Name] at your.email@example.com.
+For any queries or issues, please contact me at isharauditha5@gmail.com.